slideflow/slideflow/docs/_sources/dataloaders.rst.txt

 Dataloaders: Sampling and Augmentation
 ======================================

 With support for both Tensorflow and PyTorch, Slideflow provides several options for dataset sampling, processing, and augmentation.
-Here, we'll review the options available for each framework.
+Here, we'll review the options for creating dataloaders - objects that read and process TFRecord data and return images and labels - in each framework.
 In all cases, data are read from TFRecords generated through :ref:`filtering`.
 The TFRecord data format is discussed in more detail in the :ref:`tfrecords` note.

 Tensorflow
 **********